Ike & Tina Turner: 1970–1976: Mainstream success

 In April 1974, Ike and Tina released the album The Gospel According to Ike & Tina Turner.
-A few months later in August, Tina released her first solo album titled Tina Turns the Country On!.
+A few months later in September, Tina released her first solo album titled Tina Turns the Country On!.
 Both albums received Grammy nominations at the 17th Annual Grammy Awards.
 Their gospel album was nominated for Best Soul Gospel Performance.
 Ike also earned a solo nomination for his single "Father Alone".
 Tina was nominated for Best R&B Vocal Performance, Female for her solo album.

-In early 1975, Gerhard Augustin, co-founder of Beat-Club and former head of A&R at United Artists in Munich, became Ike and Tina's manager.
+In 1975, the revue began billing themselves as the Ike & Tina Turner Explosion.
+In February 1975, it was announced that Gerhard Augustin, co-founder of Beat-Club and former head of A&R at United Artists in Munich, became Ike and Tina's manager.
 He had previously co-produced a few of their singles and the album Feel Good (1972).
 In 1975, Tina starred as the Acid Queen in the rock opera film Tommy.
 To capitalize off her publicity surrounding the film, a solo album by Tina was released titled Acid Queen.
 The lead single "Baby, Get It On" became the duo's last charting single together, peaking at No. 31 on the R&B chart.
 It was a hit in Europe where the Turners had a strong following, reaching No. 20 in Belgium and No. 9 in the Netherlands.

+In September 1975, Ike and Tina were co-headliners at the Newport Pop Festival—a March of Dimes benefit—at Orange Coast College Stadium in Costa Mesa.
+In January 1976, they embarked on their second Australian concert tour.
+In March 1976, they headlined at the Waldorf Astoria in New York City.
+They also signed a deal with CBS-TV for nine television shows revolving around the Ike & Tina Turner Revue with the possibility of it becoming a regular series.